B14CK-C4T/infopy/README.md

 - Uses the SecurityTrails API — you need a free or paid API key.
 - API rate limits apply depending on your subscription.

+## 📄 License
+This project is open-source and free to use under the MIT License.